asulibraries/AwsTranscribe/README.md

         SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1
      </Directory>
     ```
-5. set aws credentials in `~/.aws/credentials`
+6. set aws credentials in `~/.aws/credentials` under the profile `transcribe` - note that the iam user must have access to all actions in Aws Transcribe as well as read from the s3 bucket you've configured for the s3Bucket parameter
-6. add blueprint.xml to `/opt/karaf/deploy` - see `ca.islandora.alpaca.connector.awstranscribe.blueprint.xml`
+7. add blueprint.xml to `/opt/karaf/deploy` - see `ca.islandora.alpaca.connector.awstranscribe.blueprint.xml`
-7. make the var directory writable by all
+8. make the var directory writable by all
-8. install correlating drupal module `asu_derivatives`
+9. install correlating drupal module `asu_derivatives`